How Dr. John Sarno achieves Back Pain Relief and with

 This does NOT mean it was “all in the head” or a “figment of their imagination.”

 Some nerves lead to various muscles, causing them to contract.
-As muscles contract, they tend to bulge and harden (see illustration to right).
+As muscles contract, they tend to bulge and harden (see illustrations to right and below).
 This can press on certain adjacent blood vessels or nerves.
 Sometimes the nerve goes to an organ, causing digestive or metabolic problems.

-Chronically "tight muscles" can physically impinge on other nerve trunks or restrict blood flow to an area, or otherwise irritate other nerves and soft tissues.
-It can become a viscous cycle, and very often, it all happens in the sub- or unconscious parts of the brain and mind, unknown to the person.
+Chronically “tight muscles” can physically impinge on other nerve trunks or restrict blood flow to an area, or otherwise irritate other nerves and soft tissues.
+It can become a vicious cycle, and very often, it all originates in the sub- or unconscious parts of the brain and mind, unknown to the person.

 It is a medical fact that ischemia and hypoxia can produce pain.